John Tonkin: Willcock and Wise governments (1943–1947)

 The next state election was held in December 1943.
 The election had been postponed by two years due to the war and Labor won for the fourth time in a row.
 Under Labor Party rules, the ministry was chosen by the Labor caucus and the premier allocated their roles.
 Tonkin was elected and Premier John Willcock appointed him as minister for education, fulfilling a long-held dream of Tonkin's, and minister for social services, a newly-created position.
 He was sworn into the ministry on 9 December.
 Tonkin started to contemplate transferring to federal politics.
 He was asked to contest the 1945 Fremantle by-election after the death of Curtin, but he declined, wanting to remain involved in education in Western Australia.
 When Willcock resigned and Wise became premier in July 1945, Tonkin retained his ministry portfolios and took on the additional role of minister for agriculture.

 Tonkin saw his greatest achievements in education as being the merging of one-teacher schools, commonplace in rural areas, into larger schools; upgrading school facilities; reducing class sizes; and improving teacher training.
-He rejected calls from the opposition for the establishment of segregation between Aboriginal and white students, saying that he had observed from his teaching experience that Aboriginal children "learned just as well as the white children, and behaved just as well, in some cases even better".
+He rejected calls from the opposition for the establishment of segregation between Aboriginal and white students, saying he had observed from his teaching experience that Aboriginal children "learned just as well as the white children, and behaved just as well, in some cases even better".